MiikaM/Big-data-platforms-22/ReadMe.md

+# *NOTE!!!
+This repository is free to be used for learning purposes.
+PLAGIARISM IS NOT ALLOWED.
+The use of someone elses code as your own is forbidden.
+If you do not know what plagiarism is refer to this website by the [University of Oxford](https://www.ox.ac.uk/students/academic/guidance/skills/plagiarism)*

 # Getting started

 This repository is made for Big data platforms 2022 course from Helsinki´s open university.
 All course material is owned by Helsinki university.
 All code development is made by owner of this repository **Miika Mikkonen**.